giantswarm/linkerd-control-plane-app/README.md

 Although not recommended, it is possible to edit the default `PodSecurityPolicy` named `restricted` to allow usage of`EmptyDir` volumes for all workloads without an own `PodSecurityPolicy`.

+### Failed Scheduling

+The app is set up for 'High Availability' by default, with 3 replicas and pod anti-affinity enabled.
+However, on small clusters (with less than 3 worker nodes), this can cause scheduling failures when rolling pods or nodes.
+To prevent this, temporarily reduce .Values.controllerReplicas to 2.

 ## Usage with `linkerd` cli

 You can use the `linkerd` cli as usual with this app as we're using the default namespaces. (`linkerd` and `linkerd-cni`).
 You can download it from the [linkerd release page](https://github.com/linkerd/linkerd2/releases/tag/stable-2.12.1).